John Lee Primer Fellowship

-Fight for Sight’s mission is to stop sight loss by funding the highest quality medical research.
-To help us achieve our goals we invest in early stage ophthalmologists and health care professionals to undertake original and ground breaking ophthalmic and vision research.
-The Primer Fellowships are aimed to provide successful applicants with experience and exposure to a research environment in order to increase their competitiveness for the MRC Clinical Research Training Fellowships and other clinical research opportunities.
+Fight for Sight's mission is to stop sight loss by funding the highest quality medical research and we are proud to collaborate with the Royal College of Ophthalmologists to help achieve this goal.
+The John Lee Primer Fellowship is designed to support early stage ophthalmologists to undertake ground-breaking vision research and represents the first step for ophthalmologists to obtain a PhD.
+Successful applicants are provided with experience and exposure to a research environment in order to increase their competitiveness for the MRC Clinical Research Training Fellowships and other clinical research opportunities.

-Fight for Sight Primer Fellowships are prestigious awards, made on a fully competitive and peer reviewed basis.
-The call follows a one stage application process and shortlisted applicants are required to attend an interview as part of the final assessment stage.
+Primer Fellowships are prestigious awards, made on a fully competitive and peer reviewed basis.
+The call follows a one stage application process and shortlisted applicants are required to attend an interview as part of the final assessment.
 For more details of the assessment process please visit our grant making process.

 - Applicants must be affiliated with UK academic or medical institutions but the research can be undertaken in the UK and/or overseas.